Illuminator-team/Illuminator/readme.md

 simulation, the information will be exchanged between RasPis via socket connection.
 The leader RasPi shows the results through Dashboard and saves the results to a ’.csv’ file for later analysis.
-Since the Illuminator is Python based, this code also runs on regular machines.
+Since the Illuminator is Python based, this code can also run on regular machines(PC).
+If you run the Illuminator in one regular PC, then you don't need to do the Illuminator environment set up.
 <div align="center">
 	<img align="center" src="docs/Figure/Structure.jpg" width="500">
 </div>